paf31/purescript-book/text/chapter10.md

 Pulp will find `.js` files in the `src` directory, and provide them to the compiler as foreign Javascript modules.

 Javascript functions and values are exported from foreign Javascript modules by assigning them to the `exports` object just like a regular CommonJS module.
-The `psc` compiler treats this module like a regular CommonJS module, and simply adds it as a dependency to the compiled
+The `purs` compiler treats this module like a regular CommonJS module, and simply adds it as a dependency to the compiled
 PureScript module.
 However, when bundling code for the browser with `psc-bundle` or `pulp build -O --to`, it is very important to follow the pattern above, assigning exports to the `exports` object using a property assignment.
 This is because `psc-bundle` recognizes this format, allowing unused Javascript exports to be removed from bundled code.